uwetom/Principles-of-3D-Maya-tutorials/worksheet_4_textures.md

 ![material attributes button](images/worksheet_4/material_attributes.jpg)

 - Change the name to "cube material 1" and press enter.
-It is really important to name materials to avoid confusion later on.
+It is really important to name materials to avoid confusion later on when you have multiple materials.

 ![material name](images/worksheet_4/cube_material_1.jpg)